theAfricanQuant/theAfricanQuant/README.md

 - <a href="https://www.researchgate.net/publication/347235065_Participatory_Research_for_Low-resourced_Machine_Translation_A_Case_Study_in_African_Languages/citations?latestCitations=PB%3A355365230">Participatory Research for Low-resourced Machine Translation: A Case Study in African Languages</a> _A paper we co-authored on Low-resourced Machine Translation_
 - <a href="https://arxiv.org/abs/2311.09828" target="_blank">AfriMTE and AfriCOMET: Empowering COMET to Embrace Under-resourced African Languages</a>
 - <a href="https://www.sisengai.com/spotify-dashboard/dashboard.html">Spotify Dashboard</a> _A dashboard that curates some hit songs on Spotify_
+- <a href="https://www.sisengai.com/Alphavantage_Dashboard/Alphavantage_Dashboard.html">Donchian Channel Breakout Dashboard</a> _A dashboard that shows Donchian Breakouts on some selected stocks.
+Alphavantage API was used to get the stocks for display here_

 </p>